telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

     var proxyUrl = url.format(fiddlerProxy);
     env.http_proxy = proxyUrl;
     env.https_proxy = proxyUrl;
-    // Use this only for debugging purposes as it introduces a security issue env.NODE_TLS_REJECT_UNAUTHORIZED = 0;
+    // Use this only for debugging purposes, as it introduces a security issue env.NODE_TLS_REJECT_UNAUTHORIZED = 0;
 };
 const removeFiddlerProxy = () => {